jetbrains-academy/algo-challenges-in-kotlin/Divide and Conquer/Opposite Values/solution.md

 ![](../../images/pair01_4.png)

 Do you see?
 It is the same problem again!
-Since the leftmost cell is 0, the rightmost one is 1, it must contain a white-black pair.
+Since the leftmost cell is 0, the rightmost one is 1, it must contain a 0-1 pair.
 And its length is twice smaller.
 If the middle cell turns out to be 1, we can also find a subarray that starts in 0 and ends in 1 (though of length 11, but not 10).